 There’s big changes in the Department of Corrections aimed at lowering the proportion of Māori in the system.
 Come and help us make a difference for Māori in the corrections system.

 We have to do our job differently to make a positive difference to Māori and their whānau.
 Our Hōkai Rangi strategy outlines our new direction.
 The Māori Pathways programme encompasses a new way of working to support that change using kaupapa Māori and whānau-centred approaches.

-That includes people who can:
+We're currently looking for includes people who can:

 - apply or be willing to learn how to apply a te ao Māori lens in your practice and approach